ethereum/remix-plugin/doc/engine/3-hosted-plugin.md

 ### Instanciate them in the Engine

-The `ViewPlugin` will take care of adding itself into its `HostPlugin` once it's activated.
+The `ViewPlugin` will add itself into its `HostPlugin` once activated.

 ```typescript
 const manager = new PluginManager()